Jennifer Gross (politician)

 Jennifer Lynn Sherwood Gross (born June 7, 1964) is an American politician and former nurse serving as a member of the Ohio House of Representatives from the 45th district.
 Elected in 2020, she took office in 2021.
 During her tenure in the state House, she has been a leading supporter of anti-vaccine legislation.
 Her voting record has shown a general tendency towards big government.
 She has promoted white supremacist Nick Fuentes via social media.

+Vote on expulsion of Larry Householder

+On June 16, 2021, the Ohio House of Representatives voted to expel former Speaker Larry Householder following his indictment in the Ohio nuclear bribery scandal, which centered on the passage of House Bill 6.
+The resolution to expel Householder passed by an overwhelming margin, though a small number of lawmakers voted against removing him from office.

+According to reporting by the Dayton Daily News, Jennifer Gross, a Republican representing West Chester Township, was among the legislators who voted against expulsion.
+The newspaper also reported that Gross stated that Householder “should have stayed in office.”

 Career

 Gross served as a United States Air Force lieutenant colonel and worked as a nurse practitioner with IMA, Inc. She spent 21 years in military service, nine of those years active and 12 in reserve.
 Gross is a nurse practitioner.
 When Ohio shut down for the pandemic in spring of 2020, Gross filed for unemployment.
 Afterwards, she was hired to perform COVID-19 tests.
 Afterwards, she was part of an Eli Lilly study on monoclonal antibodies.